 Here’s where you can find mobile 5G in the U.S., no matter which carrier you’re on.

-After years of focusing exclusively on mmWave, and covering a very small portion of the country in the process, Verizon turned on its “nationwide” 5G network using the Sub-6 spectrum.
-While it’s available in dramatically more places than mmWave, it’s still a little limited in scope across the country, and really only available in densely populated areas.
+Verizon offers both fixed and mobile 5G all over the U.S., though 5G reach for this carrier covers only 12.7% of the country.
+After years of focusing exclusively on mmWave (which it calls UWB, or Ultra Wide Band), and only covering a very small portion of the country, Verizon eventually turned on its nationwide 5G network using the Sub-6 spectrum.
+While it’s available in dramatically more places than mmWave, it’s still limited in scope across the country, and only available in densely populated areas.
 You can at least expect good speeds when you do get it, though.

-Verizon’s 5G Ultra Wide Band) for 5G coverage, despite the fact that mmWave is still highly unreliable.
-Because of limitations in range and managing obstacles, mmWave is inherently much tougher to represent with a map online.
+Verizon’s 5G Ultra Wide Band began rolling out on April 3, 2019, and is now available in various places within 1,700 cities.
+Because of limits in range and managing obstacles, mmWave is inherently tougher to represent with a map online.
 So just because you see mmWave on a coverage map, walking 25 feet could take you out of range of the cell tower.
-When evaluating which carrier to choose, look at the nationwide 5G coverage, which is a better indication of actual coverage than mmWave.
+The good news is that Verizon 5G works well where it’s available, with speeds above 2Gbps.

 It’s important to note that AT&T really wants you to think you’re always on 5G.
 If you don’t have a 5G-compatible phone, you may still get a little icon saying that you’re on “5GE,” but that’s not really 5G at all — it’s just AT&T’s new marketing name for 4G.
-Only when you see “5G” or “5G+” in your status bar will you be taking advantage of real5G service.
+Only when you see “5G” or “5G+” in your status bar will you be taking advantage of real 5G service.